osrf/ros2multirobotbook/src/simulation.md

 The RMF project also
-aims to address these hurdles by simplifying the process of setting up simulation environments for multi-fleet traffic control.
+aims to address these hurdles by simplifying the process of setting up simulation environments for multi-fleet traffic control as we will explain further throughout this section.

 ## Building Map Generator
 The `traffic_editor` as discussed previously is a tool to annotate building